cockroachdb/docs/v20.2/import-into.md

 #### Table privileges

 The user must have the `INSERT` and `DROP` [privileges](authorization.html#assign-privileges) on the specified table.
-(DROP is required because we take the table offline during the IMPORT INTO.)
+(DROP is required because the table is taken offline during the IMPORT INTO.)

 #### Source privileges